hikettei/cl-waffe/benchmark/Result.md

 ⚠️ cl-waffe and numpy are working on a different backends, openblas and mkl respectively.
 The author didn't know how to use numpy in OpenBLAS...
 So the result may be inaccuracy...

-The main purpose of this benchmark is to measure the difference between cl-waffe and numpy/pytorch.
+The main purpose of this benchmark is to measure the difference between cl-waffe and numpy/pytorch. **Not to indicate which is a superior and inferior**

 From this result, we can learn: